 Formal procedure

-If you have been unable to resolve your concern informally or you consider your complaint to be of such significance that it requires a formal response, you may wish to make a formal complaint.
-You should:
+If you have been unable to resolve your concern informally or you consider that your complaint requires a formal response, you may make a formal complaint by:

-- include a statement that it is a formal complaint relating to FoIA
+• Including a statement that it is a formal complaint relating to FoIA,

-- make it clear what you are complaining about, why you think the University has been at fault and what you want the University to do about it
+• Making it clear what you are complaining about, why you think the University has been at fault and what you want the University to do about it.

-Formal complaints will be considered by the Vice Chancellor or nominee.
-The person considering the complaint will not have been involved in any act or responsible for any omission which is the subject of the complaint.
-For the address for sending formal complaints please see the contact details in paragraph 12 below.
+Formal complaints will be considered by the Head of Information Governance and Data Protection Officer or the University Secretary (or nominee).
+The person considering the complaint will not have been involved in your request.
+The address for sending formal complaints to is in paragraph 11 below.

-Once a decision has been reached, the Vice Chancellor or nominee will communicate the outcome of the complaint in writing.
-If the complaint is upheld this will include an indication of how the University is going to rectify the error.
-If the complaint is rejected, this will include the reason for the decision and notification that a complaint may be made to the Information Commission (see paragraph 12 below).
+Once a decision has been reached, the Head of Information Governance and Data Protection Officer or the University Secretary (or nominee) will communicate the outcome of the complaint in writing.
+If the complaint is upheld this will include an indication of how the University is going to remedy the issue.
+If the complaint is rejected, this will include the reason for the decision.

 Remedies